-Under the Proposed Arrangement, the Medigap Plans would offer a \$100 premium credit to each Policyholder who selects a Network Hospital for a Medicare Part A-covered inpatient stay,5 subject to the frequency limitations described further below.
-The premium credit would be applied to the next premium payment due to the Policyholder's Medigap Plan after the Policyholder's applicable inpatient stay6 and would be in the form of a reduction in the amount the Policyholder would owe.
-In nearly all circumstances, the premium credit would not be in the form of a check, deposit, or other affirmative payment from the Medigap Plans to the Policyholder.7 discount offered could vary by Network Hospital, it would not vary based on the volume of Policyholder claims.
+Under the Proposed Arrangement, the Medigap Plan would offer a \$100 premium credit to each Policyholder who selects a Network Hospital for a Medicare Part A-covered inpatient stay,5 subject to the frequency limitations described further below.
+The premium credit would be applied to the next premium payment due to the Medigap Plan after the Policyholder's applicable inpatient stay6 and would be in the form of a reduction in the amount the Policyholder would owe.
+In nearly all circumstances, the premium credit would not be in the form of a check, deposit, or other affirmative payment from the Medigap Plan to the Policyholder.7

 Policyholders would be eligible to receive only one \$100 premium credit per Medicare Part A benefit period.
-A benefit period under Medicare Part A starts with the first day on which a Medicare beneficiary is furnished inpatient hospital or extended care services by a hospital or a
+A benefit period under Medicare Part A starts with the first day on which a Medicare beneficiary is furnished inpatient hospital or extended care services by a hospital or a skilled nursing facility ("SNF"), respectively, and ends after 60 consecutive days during which the beneficiary was not an inpatient of either a hospital or a SNF.
+The Medigap Plan acknowledged

-4The PHO certified that there would be no financial arrangement between it and any Network Hospital.
+4 The PHO certified that there would be no financial arrangement between it and any Network Hospital.
 In particular, the PHO certified that the Network Hospitals would not furnish remuneration to the PHO, directly or indirectly, to be included in the PHO's network of hospitals.